jdf-prog/LLM-Engines/README.md

 Try examples below to see the outputs of different engines.

 ## News
-- 2025-02-18: Add support for `grok` models.
+- 2025-03-03: support `sleep` for vllm models, see [Sleep Mode](#sleep-mode) for more details.
-- 2025-02-19: Add support for `fireworks` api services, which provide calling for deepseek-r1 models with high speed.
 - 2025-02-23: Support for vision input for all engines.
 See [Vision Input](#vision-input) for more details.
+- 2025-02-19: Add support for `fireworks` api services, which provide calling for deepseek-r1 models with high speed.
+- 2025-02-18: Add support for `grok` models.

 ## Installation